keithsutherland/keithsutherland/README.md

 ### 👨‍💻 About Me:
 I am a [Your Job Title] based in [Your Location].
 I have a passion for [Your Interests] and love to create innovative solutions.

-- 🔭 I'm currently working on [Your Current Project]
+- 🔭 I'm currently working on a frame data displaying app for the Virtual Fighter 5 US fighting game.
-- 🌱 I'm currently learning [What You're Learning]
+- 🌱 I'm currently learning Javascript and MUCH backend!
-- 👯 I'm looking to collaborate on [Type of Projects]
+- 👯 I'm love to collaborate on database schema design, CSS design and Javascript!
-- 🤔 I'm looking for help with [What You Need Help With]
+- 🤔 I'm looking for help with Javascript and APIs.
+Just want to understand them better~
-- 💬 Ask me about [Topics You're Knowledgeable About]
+- 💬 Ask me about CSS and database STUFF.
 - 📫 How to reach me: [Your Email]
 - 😄 Pronouns: [Your Pronouns]
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact:

 ### 🛠️ Languages and Tools: